Journalism, B.A.J.M.C.

 SCI – Scientific Literacy (7 hours)

-Two approved Carolina Core Scientific Literacy courses from the natural sciences, including one laboratory course
+Two approved Carolina Core Scientific Literacy courses, including one laboratory course

 GFL – Global Citizenship and Multicultural Understanding: Foreign Language (0-6 hours)